Escaping a Polygon: Full Model (Full Version of Section )

 \section{Full Model (Full Version of Section~\ref{sec:model})}

-In this section, we define our model (as in Section~\ref{sec:model}), as well as detail the motivation for the particular definitions and the differences from past work, in Section~\ref{Continuous Game}.
-Then we prove that at most one player can win in Section~\ref{sec:BothPlayersCannotWin}, and prove that at least one player can win in Section~\ref{Some Player Wins}.
+\iftrue In this section, we define our model (as in Section~\ref{sec:model}), as well as detail the motivation for the particular definitions and the differences from past work, in Section~\ref{Continuous Game}.
+Then \else After defining the game precisely in Section~\ref{Continuous Game}, \fi we prove that at most one player can win in Section~\ref{sec:BothPlayersCannotWin}, and prove that at least one player can win in Section~\ref{Some Player Wins}.
 Along the way, we introduce two important tools for analyzing these games: $\delta$-oblivious strategies (Section~\ref{sec:oblivious strategies}) and the $(\delta,\gamma)$-discretized game (Section~\ref{Discrete Game}).
 The latter will be useful in particular for our pseudopolynomial-time approximation scheme in \Section~\ref{sec:pseudoPTAS}.